Some families go all-out for the haunted holiday season

 For Martin Robles, making children enjoy trick-or-treating is one of his primary goals for his decorations.
 Most of them are cute-looking: pumpkins and witches and an alien.

 Though he has only celebrated two previous Halloweens in his current home, Robles always tries to add at least a few new decorations to the annual display.
-He’s not yet done, as he plans to add a massive spider hanging above his front door.
 His holiday extravagance isn’t limited to Halloween, either.